tomwhite/tomwhite.github.com/projects.md

 ## Visualization

-In 2020 I started a [blog about data visualization](http://tom-e-white.com/datavision/) with the goal of creating one interesting visualization per week - with no constraints on dataset, visualization type, or technology.
+In 2020 I wrote a [blog about data visualization](http://tom-e-white.com/datavision/), and created one new visualization per week - with no constraints on dataset, visualization type, or technology.

 Over the years I've created many [geometric visualizations](/projects/visualization.html) in my spare time.